Skip to main content

 Close codeMeaning

-4001Invalid API key (STT Streaming)
+4001Invalid API key (Multilingual Transcription streaming)

-4003Authentication failed or usage denied (SVD Streaming)
+4003Authentication failed or usage denied (Deepfake Detection streaming)

 Rate limits